 4. Complete a University Fire Department (UFD) application for student firefighter employment.

 The application for student employment is open on line at http://www.alaska.edu/jobs/ (Posting number 497291 Student Firefighter).
 Applications will be accepted throughout the year.
 We hire several times each year.
 Before you start, you will need to have the following items attached to your application:

 This should highlight things such as your education, experience, accomplishments, community activities, interests, etc.

 - Cover Letter

 Your letter should include a statement about your academic goals.
 We will be looking for applicants focused on completing a minimum of an associate degree as a career goal to prepare you before testing for a career position at other departments.
 This would describe why you want to be a student firefighter with University of Alaska Fairbanks.

 - A copy of your state driving history

 - A copy of your criminal history

 You can obtain this from the Alaska State Troopers or your state’s police agency.
 You may have to pay a small fee for this.
 The requirements for the background check are in 7 AAC 10.905.

 - A copy of your high school transcript (or at least one year of full-time college transcripts) and your SAT and/or ACT score

 Unofficial transcripts are fine.
 Since the University Fire Department is an academic setting, we use your transcripts and test scores to ensure you will be able to handle college-level work.
-We typically look for a minimum of 2.5 GPA and an ACT score of 21 or SAT test score of 1060.
+We typically look for a minimum of 2.5 GPA an ACT test score of 21 or SAT test score of 1060.
 If you tested with the old SAT test, we look for a score of 1450.
 The ACT/SAT test a substitute for a written test.
 We reserve the option to waive the testing requirements based on demonstrated performance (e.g. transcript).